Skip Navigation

 What are the sizes of the classes?

 To ensure a close relationship between students and teachers, Wilson Hall has a policy that limits class size.
 The preschool classes are limited to 12 students, the kindergarten, first and second grade classes are limited to 20 students, the third and fourth grades are limited to 21 students, and the fifth-grade classes are limited to 23 students.
-Because they have a wider variety of classes from which to choose, the middle and upper school classes can range in size from 4 - 24 students.
-Keep in mind that since the school screens its students for academic ability, all students in a class are taught at the same level.
+Because they have a wider variety of classes from which to choose, the middle and upper school classes can range in size from 4 to 24 students.
+Keep in mind that, since the school screens its students for academic ability, all students in a class are taught at the same level.

 Does the school provide transportation for its students?